dinvlad/google-yubikey/README.md

     ```

     This is needed only for initially setting up YubiKey with a Service Account.
-    Your user account must have at least `Service Account Admin role`
+    Your user account must have at least `Service Account Key Admin` role
     or `iam.serviceAccountKeys.create` permission
     on the target Service Account(s).

-4. Run this once to register YubiKey with each Service Account:
+4. Run this once to associate your YubiKey with each Service Account:

     ```
     google-yubikey upload-key -a <service_account_email>